gaseri/website/docs/en/tutorials/gromacs/index.md

     [Wes Barnett](https://github.com/wesbarnett) and were originally published
     in the tutorials section of his former website.
-The tutorials are presently maintained by [Vedran Miletić](https://vedran.miletic.net/) and published in the tutorials section of the [Group for Apps and Services on Exascale Research Infrastructure (GASERI) website](https://group.miletic.net/).
+The tutorials are presently maintained by [Vedran Miletić](https://vedran.miletic.net/) and published in the tutorials section of the [Group for Applications and Services on Exascale Research Infrastructure (GASERI) website](https://group.miletic.net/).

 These are some [GROMACS](https://www.gromacs.org/) tutorials for